1804 Draped Bust Quarter

 Description

 The 1804 Draped Bust Quarter is a quarter produced at the Philadelphia Mint as part of the Draped Bust Quarters 1796-1807 series.
-With a mintage of just 6,738, this is a rare issue sought by specialists.
-The obverse features Liberty facing right with draped bust and ribbon-bound hair, designed after a Gilbert Stuart portrait, while the reverse displays a small, naturalistic eagle perched on a palm branch within a wreath (1796) or a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM (1804-1807).
-Designed by Robert Scot.
+With a mintage of 6,738, this is a scarce issue.
+The obverse features Liberty facing right with draped bust and ribbon-bound hair, designed after a Gilbert Stuart portrait and the reverse displays a small, naturalistic eagle perched on a palm branch within a wreath (1796) or a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM (1804-1807).
+After an 8-year gap (1797-1803), quarter production resumed with the heraldic eagle reverse.
+Estimated market value ranges from $5.2K to $222K depending on grade and condition.
 Struck in 89.2% silver, 10.8% copper, weighing 6.74 grams, 27.5 mm in diameter, with a reeded edge.
 Cataloged as PCGS #5312.
-The Draped Bust Quarter was produced in very small quantities during the early Republic.
-Only a handful of dates exist and all are scarce.
-The 1796 is a prized type coin among early American coinage specialists.

 External References